Argument technology: Legal expert system

 A legal expert system is a domain-specific expert system that uses artificial intelligence to emulate the decision-making abilities of a human expert in the field of law.

 Machine ethics

 Machine ethics is a part of the ethics of artificial intelligence concerned with the moral behavior of artificially intelligent beings.
 As humans argue with respect to morality and moral behavior, argument can be envisioned as a component of machine ethics systems and moral reasoning components.

 Proof assistant

 In computer science and mathematical logic, a proof assistant or interactive theorem prover is a software tool to assist with the development of formal proofs by human-machine collaboration.
 This involves some sort of interactive proof editor, or other interface, with which a human can guide the search for proofs, the details of which are stored in, and some steps provided by, a computer.

 Ethical considerations

 Ethical considerations of argument technology include privacy, transparency, societal concerns, and diversity in representation.
 These factors cut across different levels such as technology, user interface design, user, service context, and society.
+There is concern about unethical misuse for "generating arguments on controversial topics with specific stances and deploying them on social platforms".
+Another issue may concern the design of conclusion-making algorithms, such as e.g. enabling such to conclude that certain key data is needed instead of only making lists of best-fit conclusions or enabling the generation of multiple conclusions from the same data based on different argument-assessments or assessment methods.